Fiat G.50 Freccia: Regia Aeronautica

-Belgian deployment and the Battle of Britain
+The Battle of Britain

-During September 1940, the 20° Gruppo (351/352/353 Squadrons), commanded by Maggiore Bonzano and equipped with Fiat G.50, was part of 56° Stormo, formed to operate during the Battle of Britain as part of the Corpo Aereo Italiano (Italian Air Corps, CAI) based in Belgium, together with the 18° Gruppo flying Fiat CR.42s.
-According to Cattaneo, the Italian government had decided to participate in the German air offensive against the British mainland due to political opportunism and in pursuit of prestige; he alleged that the Air Staff would have rather directed those aircraft towards other fronts where they would have stood a better chance of making a meaningful contribution.
+During September 1940, the 351ª, 352ª, 353ª Squadriglie, 20° Gruppo (Maggiore Bonzano) 56° Stormo CT, equipped with Fiat G.50s, formed to operate during the Battle of Britain in the Corpo Aereo Italiano (CAI, Italian Air Corps) based in Belgium, with the 18° Gruppo flying Fiat CR.42s.
+The Italian government had decided to participate in the German air offensive against Britain out of political opportunism and in pursuit of prestige.
+The Air Staff would have preferred for the aircraft to be sent to Greece and North Africa where they were needed more.

-In this theatre, the G.50 was normally hampered by its relatively slow speed, open cockpits and short range.
-Cattaneo also noted that the presence of poor weather conditions and the use of relatively unprepared personnel were additional factors that undermined the fighter's effectiveness.
-Those G.50s that were deployed were early models and thus furnished with an open canopy, which was useful in a typical Mediterranean climate but led to the pilots suffer heavily in the colder weather of northern Europe.
-The aircraft was also under-equipped, provided with a mediocre radio set (powered by batteries that were prone to freeze at altitude) and lacking any armour protection.
+On the Channel coast, the G.50 was hampered by its relatively slow speed, open cockpits, short range and an endurance of one hour.
+Poor weather and the use of poorly-trained personnel also undermined the fighter's effectiveness.
+The G.50s were the early model with an open canopy, which was useful in a typical Mediterranean climate but led to the pilots suffer in the colder weather of northern Europe.
+The aircraft were under-equipped, with a mediocre radio set (powered by batteries that were prone to freeze at altitude) and lacked armour protection.
+The Luftwaffe provided a small 17 kg armour plate for the pilot's seat, a life jacket and some other technical help.

-The experiences of the early G.50s over Britain soon showed their inadequacies in combat.
-Their operations were considered to be next to useless during the campaign, in part because they were too short-ranged and stationed too far from enemy territory.
-The G.50 possessed relatively limited endurance, thus missions rarely exceeded one hour.
-The G.50 bis, which was equipped with larger fuel tanks, was already in production, but it was not sent to 20° Gruppo in time to participate.
-Its performance was also lacking: during one incident on 5 November 1940, a formation of 22 G.50s intercepted several British Hawker Hurricanes, resulting in the RAF fighters escaping with ease.
-On 21 November 1940, when a Bristol Blenheim attacked the airfield at Maldegem, Belgium, a pair of G.50s were scrambled, but they lost the bomber in the clouds.
-On 23 November, several G.50s followed a flight of four Hurricanes, but were unable to close on them.
-On 31 January 1941, another fruitless interception occurred when a number of G.50s were evaded by a single Blenheim that escaped into the clouds.
+The G.50 bis, with larger fuel tanks, was already in production but it was not sent to 20° Gruppo in time to participate.
+On 5 November 1940, 22 G.50s intercepted several Hurricanes that escaped with ease.
+On 21 November 1940, when a Blenheim attacked Flugplatz Maldegem in Belgium, the G,50 base, a pair of G.50s were scrambled but they lost the bomber in the clouds.
+On 23 November, several G.50s chased four Hurricanes but were unable to close on them.
+On 31 January 1941, there was another fruitless interception attempt when several G.50s were evaded by a Blenheim that escaped into the clouds.